nidhoggfgg/mini-projects/README.md

 [中文](./README_cn.md)

-some practical, mini and easy projects to help beginner used to writing code!
-all the projects is for study and practice not for product!
+some practical, mini and easy projects to help beginner used to writing code! all the projects is for study and practice not for product! every project is small(less than 1000 loc) and easy to understand.

 ## [drawille](./drawille/README.md) (Rust)

-a copy version of [drawille](https://github.com/asciimoo/drawille), but improved some thing.
+a copy version of [drawille](https://github.com/asciimoo/drawille).

 ![cube.gif](./images/drawille/cube.gif)
 ![basic.png](./images/drawille/basic.png)